 Wilhelmina Byrd Brown (1902-1985) was the first recipient of the Spirit of King Award.
 Ms. Brown dedicated 50 years of her life to public service, participating in dozens of community boards and organizations, most notably the YWCA, the Community Chest and the United Service Organization.

-The Spirit of King ceremony is sponsored by Port Authority of Allegheny County, the Kingsley Association and the New Pittsburgh Courier.
+The Spirit of King ceremony is co-sponsored by us, the Kingsley Association and the New Pittsburgh Courier.